AndoKPD/kpd-scripts/README.md

 Additional Script

 socialTagButton.js:
 	Features: Adds a tag button on profiles.
 If clicked, it tags the user (if tagged it doesn't untag), also reports user with clipboard content and puts profile link and    clipboard content into a text file for logging purpose.
-Also has a button whcih opens reports section, opens every report and highlights every link.
+Also has a button which opens reports section, opens every report and highlights every link.

 Usage: Copy evidence into clipboard, press the button.
 Thats it.